Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 Ipanema is a platform that enables banks to grant loans via the Celo blockchain to their customers.
 The platform provides a frontend for customers to start loan requests and a backend that simulates a banking infrastructure.
 Loans can be provided in the stablecoins that are offered by the Celo blockchain.

+### The Problem
+Decentralized finance platforms recorded a fast development and a giant growth in user base the last years.
+Due to the decentralization and the missing KYC tools, traditional banks stayed away from using the new platforms.
+Currently, there is no way for a bank to grant a loan in a cryptocurrency via a blockchain.
+For the users of decentralized platforms, there is no way to get a loan without having to put assets as collateral into a smart contract.

+Ipanema solves this issues by building a bridge between banks and DeFi users.

 ## 🧑‍💻 Technologies